puffyCid/artemis-api/artemis-docs/docs/Intro/installation.md

 Currently artemis has been tested on the following types of systems:

 - Windows 8.1 and higher.
-Arch: 64-bit
+Arch: 64-bit and ARM
 - macOS Catalina and higher.
 Arch: 64-bit and ARM
 - Ubuntu, Fedora, Arch Linux.
 Arch: 64-bit and ARM

-If you would like support for another OS or architecture please open an issue.
+### Additional platforms

+Artemis also supports the following platforms but release binaries are not available yet

+- FreeBSD
+- NetBSD
+- Android
+- Linux RISC-V
+- Windows ARM

 ## GitHub Releases